 So as you can see, the topic of alkalinity doesn’t have to be complicated in relation to fishkeeping, especially in freshwater aquariums.

 Most articles cover the science behind alkalinity, discussing the effects of ions and the molecular makeup of carbon.
 I hope my explanation of what alkalinity is in aquariums was much simpler to understand.

 All you need to know is that the presence of specific minerals in the water protects it from sudden and often drastic changes to the pH level, making your fish tank become overly acidic or alkaline with negative consequences to aquatic life and plants.

 To increase alkalinity and stability, you can add minerals, or if you want to allow the pH to decrease, you can remove minerals.

 Mostly, aquariums are relatively stable without any extra work, but sometimes outside influences such as very hard or soft tap water and mineral-rich ornaments can affect the level of alkalinity, and by understanding this, you should be able to better identify any problems and find the appropriate solution.

-I hope this article has helped make the topic of alkalinity a little clearer.
+I hope this article helped make the topic of alkalinity a little clearer to you!